Skyscanner/backpack-android/CONTRIBUTING.md

 > Backpack team only

-Run `npm run release` and follow the process through, you'll be asked which semantic version the release.Once released verify the artifacts on [`jitpack`][3]
+Run `npm run release` and follow the process through, you'll be asked which semantic version the release.
+Once released verify the artefacts on [`jitpack`][3]

 ## Docs